whatphilipcodes/sam-aging/README.md

 ### Conclusion

 Although the output is fascinating in its own regard, real world application of this exact model for Re- and De-Aging in the VFX pipeline is not feasible.
-For a convincing result a lot of manual labor is still involved with this approach.
+For a convincing result, a lot of manual labor is still involved with this approach.
 Another major issue with this technique is the loss of facial expressions.
-The resulting output images all share a very similar facial expression which is not ideal when trying to convey an actors performance in a shot.
+The resulting output images all share a very similar facial expression which is not ideal when trying to convey an actor's performance in a shot.

 The closed-source [approach](https://studios.disneyresearch.com/2022/11/30/production-ready-face-re-aging-for-visual-effects/) by Disney is much more capable and even takes care of the whole processing pipeline from video to video automatically.
-Unfortunately at the time of writing this, to my knowledge no open-source implementation of this model is available.
+Unfortunately, at the time of writing this, to my knowledge no open-source implementation of this model is available.